PERSONAL DEPOSIT ACCOUNT AGREEMENT

 Will we ever “freeze” your account and, if so, how?

 We reserve the right to “freeze” or place a “hold” on your account (i.e., not permit any withdrawal or transfer) and/or to prevent any deposits or credits from being made to your account, without any liability to you, for a reasonable period of time, when (i) we have the right of setoff, (ii) there are claims or disputes concerning your account, (iii) we believe your account may be subject to irregular, unauthorized, fraudulent, or illegal activity or (iv) we in good faith believe we either have a claim against you or the funds in your account, or something has occurred or is reasonably expected to occur that may result in our having a claim against you or the funds in your account.
+Further, for accounts opened on or after April 1, 2019, we reserve the right to freeze or place a hold on your account if we reasonably believe that doing so is necessary to avoid a loss or reduce risk to us, and if we decide to close your account, we may freeze it.
 This paragraph shall not be enforced in violation of applicable law.
 You further agree, as a result of a hold placed on your account, we shall have no liability based on any item which is returned unpaid, causes the account to go into overdraft status, results in any item being declared an “Overdraft Item,” or causes any other loss or damage.
 If we do freeze or place a hold on your account, we will provide notice to you as soon as reasonably possible.
 However, we may not provide this notice to you prior to freezing the account if we believe that such notice could result in a security risk to us or the owner of the funds in the account.